 The apps looked significantly different, yet they both worked effectively.
 We liked how each featured built-in recipes with step-by-step instructions, which would be useful for beginning grillers.
 We couldn’t say we favored one app over the other, so this one is also appealing.

 Overall, the Weber Connect app is significantly more straightforward.
-Yes, it has many recipes on board, but it’s not as easy to use as the Traeger app.
+Yes, it has many recipes, but it’s not as easy to use as the Traeger app.

 Temperature control and heat retention